barrolskii/barrolskii.github.io/_tabs/about.md

 layout: page
 ---

-I'm Ashley and I'm a build engineer.
-I'm currently working in the games industry working on CI/CD pipelines to push content updates out for a live service game.
+I'm Ashley and I'm a DevOps engineer.
+I'm currently working as a senior DevOps engineer specialising in Azure DevOps.

 ## Languages
 - C